Hello!

 The Straightening Salon takes a gentle approach to keratin treatments.
 Image: supplied

-Some of our formulas include keratin protein to help replenish compromised strands, especially if your hair has been damaged by heat or colour.
+Some of our formulas include the keratin protein to help replenish compromised strands, especially if your hair has been damaged by heat or colour.
 But keratin alone isn’t what smooths or straightens the hair.
 It’s the supporting ingredients, how they’re applied and the technique that truly makes the difference.

 Our treatments don’t just mask damage with artificial shine.
 They help rebuild the hair’s strength and health, leaving it shinier, healthier and easier to manage – all without the harsh chemicals found in many traditional smoothing formulas.